-• C++ functions pass arguments by value.
+- C++ functions pass arguments by value.
+If arrays were first-class types, the whole array would need to be copied to the function. - Instead, the function takes a copy of the pointer to the first element of the array.

-If arrays were first-class types, the whole array would need to be copied to the function.
+It is then able to manipulate the original array in memory, without making a copy of all the elements.

-- Due to the pointer conversion, the function takes a copy of the pointer to the first element of the array, and is able to manipulate the original array in memory, without making a copy of all the elements. - Different sized arrays are equivalent to the same pointer type, so you can use the function for arrays of different sizes.
-As well as for dynamic arrays. - But we must pass the size as an argument to make up for this flexibility.
+- Different sized arrays are equivalent to the same pointer type, so you can use one function for different sizes. - But we must pass the size as an argument to make up for this flexibility.